African Union plans to launch its own credit ratings agency

 All three ratings agencies have denied bias and say their ratings follow the same formula across continents.

-Moody's, Fitch and S&P Global Ratings did no immediately respond to a request for comment.
-Ravi Bhatia, S&P's lead analyst for sovereign ratings, has said recently that the agency applies the same criteria consistently all regions.
+Moody's and S&P Global Ratings did not immediately respond to a request for comment.
+Ravi Bhatia, S&P's lead analyst for sovereign ratings, told Reuters recently that the agency applies the same criteria consistently all regions.

+A Fitch Ratings spokesperson said all sovereign rating decisions use "globally consistent and publicly available criteria" and that all rating drivers were clearly identified.

 Broadly speaking, credit ratings are designed to gauge a borrower's risk of default, and factor in the terms on which banks and others will lend to them.
 More than a dozen African countries have outstanding international bonds.